MarkXA/nidevconf/content/conference-day.md

 ## Assistance

-NIDC committee and volunteers will be wearing branded pink t-shirts.
+NIDC organisers and volunteers will be wearing branded pink t-shirts.
 Feel free to ask us for help with anything during the day.

-## After party
+## Afterparty

 After the conference you're welcome to join us in the Black Box to chill out with a drink or two.
 Remember to bring your conference badge with you to gain entry!